linuxserver/docker-documentation/docs/general/split-dns.md

 ## NAT Reflection / NAT Loopback / Hairpin NAT

-NAT reflection is a setting on specific routers that can be enabled via a checkbox, it allows LAN devices to use the external IP and get port-forwarded without being NAT'd.
+NAT reflection is an alternative option to split DNS, which can provide some but not all of the same same benefits, it allows LAN devices to use the external IP and get port-forwarded without being NAT'd.

+It's usually a setting on specific routers that can be enabled via a checkbox.

+Note that using cloudflare proxy (the orange cloud) breaks it.

 ## Neither

-Without split DNS or NAT reflection traffic goes out of the external IP and gets NAT'd, often getting blocked by the router since external traffic with a LAN IP source is seen as malicious.
+Without split DNS or NAT reflection traffic goes out of your router to reach your external IP and then gets NAT'd back in, often getting blocked by the router since external traffic with a LAN IP source is seen as malicious.